Stormwater Conservation

 • Commercial car washes provide jobs for people in the Salinas Valley and significantly contribute to its tax base.

 • The discharge from driveway and parking lot car washing is composed of oils, grease, elements from brake linings, rust, trace amounts of benzene, and possibly chromium.
-Adding soap to the mix introduces phenols, dyes, acids, and ammonia.
+Adding soap introduces phenols, dyes, acids, and ammonia.

 Best Practices for Washing Cars at Home: